A comprehensive guide to the future new airport of Ho Chi Minh City

 [View on Google Maps.]

 The project site will cover 5,000 hectares (50 Sq KM), which is part of why it’s so far away from the city.
-While the land looks undeveloped on the map, there are still people living in the area.
-There is a rubber plantation, farmland, and an estimated 5,000 households with 17,000 people living there.
+While the land looks undeveloped on the map, there were still people living in the area.
+There was a rubber plantation, farmland, and an estimated 5,000 households with 17,000 people living there.